TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 27/Psalms 27.9.md

 ---

-Hide not thy face from me; Put not thy servant away in anger: Thou hast been my help; Cast me not off, neither forsake me, O God of my salvation.
+Don't hide your face from me.
+Don't put your servant away in anger.
+You have been my help.
+Don't abandon me, neither forsake me, God of my salvation.